top of page

 A: This approach supports individuals dealing with:

-IERA-Therapy™ (Integrative Epigenetic Relational Approach™) is an innovative, research-based therapeutic model developed by our Founder, Novena-Chanel Davies, exclusively for The Epigenetic Relational Therapy Academy (ERTA)™.
-This approach offers a structured, scientific and integrative understanding of Human development and Trauma, with a practical, integrative framework for working with immediate trauma, relational dynamics, and the effects of intergenerational trauma.
+IERA-Therapy® (Integrative Epigenetic Relational Approach) is an innovative, research-based therapeutic model developed by our Founder, Dr Novena-Chanel Davies, exclusively for The Epigenetic Relational Therapy Academy (ERTA).
+The certification-led approach offers a structured, scientific and integrative understanding of epigenetics, human development, cultural identity, neuroscience and the development of intergenerational trauma.

 What is Trauma and Intergenerational Trauma?

 Trauma is often thought of as a life-threatening event or a major catastrophe, but in reality, it can be any experience that overwhelms a person’s ability to cope, especially when there is no support to process it.
-Trauma is not just about what happened, but about how it was experienced and whether it was witnessed, validated, or processed.
+Trauma is not just about what happened, but about how it was experienced, if it has ended, and whether it was witnessed, validated, or processed.

-This means that trauma is less about the event itself and more about its lasting emotional, neurological, and physiological impact.
+This means that, at times, trauma is less about the event itself and more about its lasting emotional, neurological, and physiological impact.

 Trauma also impacts: